WEDNESDAY ENRICHMENT CLASSES

 Students need a minimum of two science and math credits to graduate with a home study diploma.
 For a classical diploma and for students anticipating entering college for math or sciences, four is recommended.

-Currently we offer Biology, Physics and Stem Science.
+Currently we offer Biology and Physics.
 Chemistry is offered on rotating years.

 Students ready for advanced math and sciences have worked independently online or taken courses at CMC.